Understanding the Term Mobile SEO Optimization?

 How to Increase the Page Load Time?

-Here are some consideration for decreasing the page load time.
+Here are some consideration for decreasing the page load time for making a website Mobile SEO Friendly.

 Here are some page speed diagnostic tools recommended by the Google.